![]() |

 | Tudor arch set over inset shelving in the kitchen |

-There are, of course, other Tudor references embedded in the building's interior: the matte black wood panelling, plate rail, boxed beams, and the mantle piece and mirror above the fireplace, for example.
-Matte black wood was a favoured device of many British Arts and Crafts architects, and Savage and his coterie (the James brothers, both architects and close personal friends) tended to prefer this type of treatment in their houses.
-Rosemary James Cross (P. L. James's daughter) confided to me once that in the early days, the wives of these architects would organize blacking parties where the woodwork (in the Savage bungalow, matte black woodwork was dominant in the entry hallway, living room, and dining room) was actively re-coated with black shoe polish!
+There are, of course, other Tudor references embedded in the building's interior: the matte black wood panelling, plate rail, boxed beams, and the mantle piece and mirror above the fireplace, for instance.
+Matte black wood was a favoured device of many British Arts and Crafts architects, and Savage and his coterie (the James brothers, both architects and close personal friends) tended to prefer this type of treatment for their houses.
+Rosemary James Cross (P. L. James's daughter) confided to me once that in the early days, the architects' wives would organize blacking parties where the woodwork (in the Savage bungalow, matte black woodwork was dominant in the entry hallway, living room, and dining room) was actively re-coated with black shoe polish!
 You can just imagine the ladies having a go at the walls with rags and black shoe polish!

 | You can see the ladies having a go at this room, blackening the walls |